-(1) Fifteen (15) copies of each final product developed with grant funds to Start Printed Page 68632the Institute, unless the product was developed under either a Technical Assistance or a Curriculum Adaptation and Training Grant, in which case submission of 2 copies is required;
+(1) Three (3) copies of each final product developed with grant funds to SJI, unless the product was developed under either a Technical Assistance or a Curriculum Adaptation and Training Grant, in which case submission of 2 copies is required; and

-(2) An electronic version of the product in .html or .pdf format to the Institute; and
+(2) An electronic version of the product in HTML or PDF format to SJI.

 f.
 Institute Approval

-No grant funds may be obligated for publication or reproduction of a final product developed with grant funds without the written approval of the Institute.
-Grantees shall submit a final draft of each written product to the Institute for review and approval.
-The draft must be submitted at least 30 days before the product is scheduled to be sent for publication or reproduction to permit Institute review and incorporation of any appropriate changes required by the Institute.
-Grantees must provide for timely reviews by the Institute of videotape, DVD or CD'ROM products at the treatment, script, rough cut, and final stages of development or their equivalents.
+No grant funds may be obligated for publication or reproduction of a final product developed with grant funds without the written approval of SJI.
+Grantees shall submit a final draft of each written product to SJI for review and approval.
+The draft must be submitted at least 30 days before the product is scheduled to be sent for publication or reproduction to permit SJI review and incorporation of any appropriate changes required by SJI.
+Grantees must provide for timely reviews by the SJI of Web site or other multimedia products at the treatment, script, rough cut, and final stages of development or their equivalents.

 g.
 Original Material